brevzin/brevzin.github.io/_posts/2019-04-29-concepts-heavy-2.md

 ```cpp
 LvaluePredicate<_F, int>::operator()(f, 42)
 ```
-which after determining which way `_F`{:.language-cpp} satisfies the constraint, will do full coercion by way of evaluting as:
+which after determining which way `_F`{:.language-cpp} satisfies the constraint, will do full coercion by way of evaluating as:
 ```cpp
 // except and implicit cast to bool, but there's no syntax
 // for that sort of thing